mase-hackthegap/Git-Branching-Haiku/README.md

-# Git Branching Haiku

-### Objectives:
-- Practice branching and merging with git.
-- Enhance understanding of working with multiple branches in a single repository.
-- Apply version control skills

-### Part 1: Create and Populate Branches

-1. **Fork and Clone the Repository:**
-   Begin by forking the provided repository.
-Once forked, clone it to your local machine to start working on the assignment.

-2. **Branching Out:**
-   You are required to create three separate branches from the main branch to add different lines of your haiku.
-The branch names should be as follows:
-   - `feature-line-one`
-   - `feature-line-two`
-   - `feature-line-three`

 3. **Adding Your Haiku:**
    Navigate to the `POEM.md` file within your repository.
 Look for the section titled **"Add your poem here"**.
 You will add each line of your haiku in the designated branches: